nnehome/nnehome.github.io/docs/source/home/home.rst

 An Analog
 ---------------
 |
 One way to get the intuition of NNE is making an analog to digit recognition.
+Machine learning models have been used to recognize the digit from handwritten digit images (below is an example).
+Conceptually, this can be thought of as a parameter estimation problem, where the image pixels are data and the underlying digit is the parameter.
+At a conceptual level, this is similar NNE.
+NNE also tries to recognize the parameter (of a structural econometric model) from the (

 .. image:: digit_rec.png
   :scale: 70%